xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

     * CPU shares help determine the relative allocation of CPU resources when processes are running  in all groups and subgroups.

     * Now at the highest level (Host), there is no competing group defined.
 So Host gets 1024 CPU shares.
+This is the root cgroup.
+All processes at this level get to utilize 1024 shares

     * One level down, the “machine” sub group is defined and is given 1024 CPU shares.
 Again, no competing subgroup at this level, so all cpu resources get passed down.

     * Next level, machine is divided into 4 groups:   default-sdr—1 , default-sdr—2, sysadmin and tp_app.partition with cpu shares at 1024, 1024, 1024 and 1024 respectively.

-    Now, we can start calculating:
+On the NCS55xx devices, tp_app.partition is allocated 256 cpu shares.

+CPU shares do NOT easily map to percentages of the CPU that will get used up because the percentage of CPU utilized is a function of the distribution of  CURRENTLY running processes across different cgroups (root, machine, tp_app.partition etc.).
+The cpu shares are not hard limits, but rather guide how the CPU gets utilized across different process groups.
+Here's a simple breakdown for folks that are interested: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/resource_management_guide/process_behavior>.

+To easily explain this, let's look at a scenario where every group is running just 1 process - this is just an example to help explain a potential split - so 1 process in the root(Host) cgroup, 1 process in the default-sdr--1 cgroup, default-sdr--2 cgroup and 1

     * When no 3rd party application (docker or LXC, I’m not talking about native) is running on the system, then the allocation of CPU for the 3 system subgroups are (Remember 1024 cpu shares are reserved for the Host layer):

       ```